Latest News

 David J. Todd

-David J. Todd is a principal at Moore & Lee, P.C.
+David J. Todd is a Principal at Moore & Lee, P.C.
 His practice focuses on representing contractors, subcontractors, owners, developers, sureties, insurers, architects, and engineers in private and public construction disputes in state and federal court, arbitration, and mediation.
 Mr. Todd’s litigation experience includes a wide range of commercial, industrial, public works, and residential construction projects including office buildings, hotels, schools, apartment buildings, power plants, bridges, highways, condominiums, convention centers, hospitals, assisted living facilities, mixed-use projects, military and other government facilities, and public transportation projects.
 Mr. Todd also drafts and negotiates construction and design contracts, advises clients in contract administration, and prepares and evaluates claims arising in public and private construction contract settings.

 In addition to construction disputes, Mr. Todd also represents clients in complex government contract disputes and commercial litigation.
 Similar to his construction practice, he has represented government contractors in disputes in state and federal court, arbitration, mediation, and at contract boards of appeals.
 Mr. Todd also has experience advising clients in commercial disputes, such as payment disputes, teaming agreements, non-compete clauses, non-solicitation clauses, landlord-tenant disputes, and Uniform Commercial Code (UCC) disputes.